Certificate II in Community Services (12)

 Subjects you can Study

-About Morgan & Hay Community Services Training & Development CentreEstablished in 1995, Morgan & Hay Community Services Training and Development Centre is a Registered Training Organisation.
-It provides training in community services, home and community care, disability, mental health (non-clinical), service co-ordination and leisure and lifestyle.
+About Morgan & Hay Community Services Training & Development CentreEstablished in 1995, Morgan & Hay Community Services Training & Development Centre is a Registered Training Organisation.
+It is now part of the Maxima Group [Training Services].
+They provide training in community services, home and community care, disability, mental health (non-clinical), service co-ordination and leisure and lifestyle.
 Short courses for employers are also offered and can assist with workforce planning and development.
 Classes are kept to a maximum of 15 students for internal learning and 10 students for online learning.
-It regularly provides training under funding from Government departments and is a 'Skills for All' registered provider.
+It regularly provides training under funding from Government departments and is a 'Workready' registered provider.
 RTO code: 4812

 - Flexible Delivery